Early Modern English Bible translations: Bishops' Bible

-During the reign of Elizabeth I of England it was found that two versions of the Bible were in common use, the old Great Bible and the new Geneva Bible.
+During the reign of Elizabeth I it was found that two versions of the Bible were in common use, the old Great Bible and the new Geneva Bible.
 There could be no way of gaining approval for the Geneva Bible.
 For one thing, John Knox had been a party to its preparation; so had Calvin.
 The Queen and many of the bishops detested them both, especially Knox.
 For another thing, its notes were not favorable to royal sovereignty.
 Finally, it had been made in a foreign land and was under suspicion on that account.

 The result was that Elizabeth's Archbishop of Canterbury, Matthew Parker, set out to have another official version made.
 He selected a revision committee, with instructions to follow closely wherever possible the Great Bible, to avoid contentious notes and to make such a version that it might be freely, easily and naturally read.
 The result is known as the Bishops' Bible.
 It was issued in Elizabeth's tenth year (1568), but there is no record that she ever noticed it, though Parker sent her a copy from his sick-bed.
 Its publication (as a complete Bible) ceased before the first issue of the new official (though not formally "authorized") version, the King James Version of 1611.